Introduction: How to know if you’re a good candidate for gastric sleeve surgery?

-With most patients losing 60-70% of their excess body weight in the 12-18 months after the procedure, gastric sleeve surgery helps men and women lose weight.
-During gastric sleeve surgery, Dr. Moeinolmolki removes part of the stomach and brings the remaining two sides together to create a “sleeve” that’s shaped like a banana.
+With most patients losing 60-70% of their excess body weight in the 12-18 months after the procedure, gastric surgery helps men and women lose weight.
+During Gastric Sleeve surgery, Dr. Moeinolmolki removes part of the stomach and brings the remaining two sides together to create a “sleeve” that’s shaped like a banana.

 This stomach that’s just 1/10th the size of a normal one fills up quickly.
 Because you can’t eat as much as in the past, you take in fewer calories and lose weight.
 During the gastric sleeve procedure, a part of your stomach that produces an appetite-boosting hormone is also removed.

 To give you a head start, the following characteristics are what make a person a good prospect for this effective procedure.